 It is my belief that what type has been to the spoken word, the telegraphone will be to the electrically transmitted word […] As printing spread learning and civilization among the peoples of the earth and influenced knowledge and intercourse among men, so I believe the telegraphone will influence and spread electrical communication among men.28

-In that speech Fankhauser also lamented the evanescence of telegraph and telephone communications.
-The telephone, he rued, fails to preserve “an authentic record of conversation over the wire.”29 Fankhauser imagined his telegraphone being used by
+In that speech, Fankhauser also noted the evanescence of telegraph and telephone communications.
+The telephone, he complained, fails to preserve “an authentic record of conversation over the wire.”29 By contrast, Fankhauser imagined his telegraphone being used by

 the sick, the infirm, [and] the aged […] A book can be read to the sightless or the invalid by the machine, while the patient lies in bed.
 Lectures, concerts, recitations—what one wishes, may be had at will.
 Skilled readers or expert elocution teachers could be employed to read into the wires entire libraries.30

-Anticipating the popularity of twenty-first-century audio formats like podcasts and audiobooks, Fankhauser spoke of “tired and jaded” workers who would “sooth [themselves] into a state of restfulness” by listening to their favorite authors.31 Fankhauser saw his “electric writing” emerge as “clear” and “distinct” as “writing by hand,” “an absolutely legal and conclusive record.”32
+Anticipating the popularity of twenty-first-century audio formats such as podcasts and audiobooks, Fankhauser spoke of “tired and jaded” workers who would “sooth [themselves] into a state of restfulness” by listening to their favorite authors.31 Fankhauser saw his “electric writing” emerge as “clear” and “distinct” as “writing by hand,” “an absolutely legal and conclusive record.”32 His statements give contemporary readers a sense of the excitement that surrounded advances in early electromagnetic storage technology.

-In 1909, Fankhauser thought of magnetic storage primarily as an audio format, which combined the best of telegraphy and telephony.
-Magnetic data storage technology did not mature until the 1950s, when advances in composite plastics made it possible to manufacture tape that was cheaper and more durable than its paper or cloth alternatives.33 The state-of-the-art relay calculator, commissioned by the Bureau of Ordinance of the Navy Department in 1944 and built by the Computation Laboratory at Harvard University in 1947, still made use of standard-issue telegraph “tape readers and punchers” adapted for computation with the aid of engineers from Western Union Telegraph Company.34 It was equipped with a number of Teletype Model 12A tape readers and Model 10B perforators, using 11/16-inch-wide paper tape, partitioned into “five intelligence holes,” where each quantity entered for computation took up thirteen lines of code.35 Four Model 15 Page-Printers were needed to compare printed characters with the digits stored in the print register on ticker tape.
+In 1909, Fankhauser thought of magnetic storage primarily as an audio medium, which combined the best of telegraphy and telephony.
+Magnetic technology for data storage did not mature until the 1950s, when advances in composite plastics made it possible to manufacture tape that was cheaper and more durable than its paper or cloth alternatives.33 The state-of-the-art relay calculator, commissioned by the Bureau of Ordinance of the Navy Department in 1944 and built by the Computation Laboratory at Harvard University in 1947, still made use of standard-issue telegraph “tape readers and punchers” adapted for computation with the aid of engineers from Western Union Telegraph Company.34 It was equipped with a number of Teletype Model 12A tape readers and Model 10B perforators, using 11/16-inch-wide paper tape, partitioned into “five intelligence holes,” where each quantity entered for computation took up thirteen lines of code.35 Four Model 15 Page-Printers were needed to compare printed characters with the digits stored in the print register on ticker tape.
 The numerical inscription in this setup was therefore already split between input and output channels, with input stored on ticker tape and output displayed in print.

 The Mark III Calculator, which followed Computation Laboratory’s earlier efforts, was also commissioned by the Navy’s Bureau of Ordinance.
 It was completed in 1950.
 Its “floor plan” (or “system architecture,” in modern terms) did away with punch cards and ticker tape, favoring instead an array of large electromagnetic drums coupled with reel-to-reel tape recorders.
 The drums, shellacked by hand, were limited in their storage capacity, but could revolve at much faster speeds than the tape reels.
 They were thus used for fast, temporary internal storage.
 A single Mark III calculator used twenty-five such drums, rotating at 6,900 rpm, each capable of storing 240 binary digits.